Solomons Dragon Boat Festival

 We introduced two new divisions at the 2023 Solomons Dragon Boat Festival.
 These divisions fit well within the mission of our parent organization, SMCR.

 Our community teams make up the bulk of our current boats.
 These are typically local businesses and special interest groups.

 New: Paradragon Division

-We are proud to introduce the Paradragon division in 2023 for teams with adaptive sports needs.
+We were proud to introduce the Paradragon division in 2023 for teams with adaptive sports needs.

 New: BCS Division

-We will officially have a Breast Cancer Survivors division in 2023.
-We are excited to welcome these teams to Solomons!
+We had our first official Breast Cancer Survivors division in 2023.
+We'll be excited to welcome these teams back to Solomons!